 How can companies help women transition back into the workplace?

-There are times in a woman’s career in which it is even more critical to ensure the culture and the initiatives are in place to ensure that she feels supported, has role models, and can herself see being successful.
+There are times in a woman’s career in which it is even more critical to ensure the culture and the initiatives are in place to guarantee that she feels supported, has role models and can herself see being successful.
 Transitioning back into the workplace is one of those times – we guide our women through this process by providing them with choices and flexibility on how they want to manage their rerturn to work.

-It starts with ensuring you have leadership support that is willing to take a hard and honest look at processes and programs, and also at the culture that defines the day-to-day experience of your women.
+It starts with ensuring you have leadership support that is willing to take a hard and honest look at processes and programmes, and also at the culture that defines the day-to-day experience of your women.
 Within working culture, there are unintentional but conscious behaviours and practices; and there is also unconscious bias which is much harder to diagnose and change, but still critical.